-Some things we just have to do things, like dentist appointments, work commitments or taking the kids to school.
+There are times when we have to do things, like dentist appointments, work commitments or taking the kids to school.
 We don’t have much choice about these, but what about the other things, which are perhaps more optional?

 - Do we do them out of obligation?

-- Perhaps we don’t want to upset the person who has asked us, in case they might feel offended that we don’t want to spend time with them.
+- Perhaps we don’t want to upset the person who has asked us, in case they’re offended that we don’t want to spend time with them.

-- Maybe it’s because we’re worried that if we say no this time, then they might not ask us again.
+- Maybe we’re worried that if we say no this time, they won’t ask us again.

-- Maybe because we feel that if we’re not busy then somehow we lose our purpose, that being busy is a sign of importance and value (either perceived by us or from others) and therefore that if we’re not busy then we are of no importance and haven’t achieved anything so we are of no value.
+- Maybe because we feel that if we’re not busy then somehow we lose our purpose or value, that being busy is a sign of importance.
 If someone asks you how you are, is your default response “I’m just so busy”?
 Do you feel safe in this response, that by being busy we’ve somehow justified ourselves and our existence?

 Whatever the reason for us keeping on saying yes, the end result is that we fill up our time with loads of extra activities and appointments.
-On top of the other things which we have to do, such as school for the children and work for us grown ups, it leaves very little free time for anything else.
+On top of the other things which we HAVE to do, it leaves very little free time for anything else.

 WHY IS FREE TIME IMPORTANT?

-In my experience, free time is absolutely vital for the physical well-being and emotional balance of both ourselves and our families.
+Free time is absolutely vital for our physical and emotional well-being.

 - It allows us to wind down and recharge our batteries, to reflect on the day and how it went.